 Try your hand at handkerchief dyeing and then experience the rituals of a tea ceremony accompanied by a Tea Master.
+Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.

+Visit the mesmerising Fushimi Inari Shrine, famous for its picturesque, open-air paths, framed by thousands of vermillion torii gates.
+The paths wind their way up Mount Inari.

-Due to the nature of the experience, you have to remove your shoes before entering the venue.
-After lunch, visit the mesmerising Fushimi Inari Shrine, which stretches from the bottom to the top of Mount Inari (233 metres high).
-You will walk up part of the mountain and the incline allows a steady-paces walk around 15 minutes with flat road and steps to reach tori gates.
-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from the coach parking for 15 minutes.
-Tour a traditional sake brewery to learn about this traditional Japanese spirit before transferring 1 hour to the lively city of Osaka.
+Please note that due to the limited parking space at Fushimi Inari Shrine, you may need to walk from the coach parking for 15 minutes before reaching the start of the torii gates.

+Bid farewell to Kyoto and head to Osaka.
+Stop en route to tour a sake brewery and learn about this traditional Japanese spirit, before transferring 1 hour to the lively city of Osaka.